rogerdenisvieira/planetary-orbital-system/README.md

 # planets-simulation
-Orbital system simulation in Go and Ebitengine
+Planetary orbital system simulation in Go and Ebitengine